Obsidian-TTRPG-Community/Bunkers-n-Badasses-Markdown/Fantasy Statblocks/Bunkers and Badasses for Fantasy Statblocks Readme.md

 Shield: 150
 # Armor Points
 Armor: 100
 # Any existing Traits.
-Want to randomize it?
-Add Random, Random 2, or Random 3.
 Traits: Large.
-Random 3.
 # What weapon does it use?
 Weapon: "Breath, Bite (+6 Damage)"
 # Any special stuff we ought to know?